What Do You Need to Have a Successful Podcast?

 - Use social media.

 This is kinda a no brainer.
 Podcasts can be slip into so many different types of content that is easy to post them across many different platforms.
-Pull quotes do great on Instagram, Facebook, and LinkedIn.
-Links can be shared on twitter and Facebook.
+For example, pull quotes do great on Instagram, Facebook, and LinkedIn.
+Links can be shared on Twitter and Facebook.
 Twitter also has a great SoundCloud integration you can use.

-Social media can be used to promote the episode ahead of time as well as sharing past highlights.
-Social media also is great way to connect with fans and listeners one personal level and add another channel for them to interact with you.
+Social media can also be used to promote the episode ahead of time as well as sharing past highlights.
+Social media is great way to connect with fans and listeners on personal level and add another channel for them to interact with you.